tushardalal/ToDoApp/README.md

 # ToDoApp

 **ToDoApp** is Simple android TODO Task App.
 This supports the Create Task/ Edit Task & Delete Task functionality.
-It also supports the status of Task whether it is done or incomplete.
+It also supports the following features like task Due Date, task Priority as well as status whether it is Done or Pending.

 Submitted by: Tushar Dalal